Time: 3:00pm ET

 - schedule strategic discussions that lead to long-term decision-making.

 - prepared to create a calendar that supports your strategic objectives;

-- ready to support the Board in meeting its fundraising aspirations; and
+- ready to support the Board in meeting its fundraising goals; and

-- “ahead of the game” by enabling your Development Committee, Committee Chair, Board Chair, and School Head to be proactive supporters of the school’s development efforts.
+- “ahead of the game” by enabling your Development Committee, Committee Chair, Board Chair, and School Head to proactively support of the school’s development efforts.

 This webinar is for:

 Development Directors, Development Committee Chairs and members, and Board Chairs.